public/sonora/README.md

 #### Requests (Sync)

-Instead of using gRPCs native `insecure_channel` API we have `grpcWSGI.client.insecure_web_channel` instead which provides a [requests](https://github.com/kennethreitz/requests) powered client channel to a gRPC-Web server. e.g.
+Instead of using gRPCs native `insecure_channel` API we have `sonora.client.insecure_web_channel` instead which provides a [requests](https://github.com/kennethreitz/requests) powered client channel to a gRPC-Web server. e.g.

 ```python
     import sonora.client